 LinkedIn Recommendations: The Do's

 1. Strike while the iron is hot.
 If you just wrapped up a big project and a client, colleague or manager lets you know how happy he is with your work, ask him to write a LinkedIn recommendation to let the world know.
 If you feel more comfortable asking for the recommendation in person or via email, do so.
-Otherwise, use the handy "Ask for recommendations" tab on your recommendations management page to fill out a form to solicit written kudos.
-(Log in to your LinkedIn account, then go to linkedin.com/recs/ask.)
+(You should also check out LinkedIn's "Requesting a Recommendation" page.)

 2. Cast a wide net.
 A strong LinkedIn profile demonstrates how well you work with colleagues at every level.
 When requesting recommendations, think about the types of projects and skills you want to play up in your profile and then make a list of people who can speak to your experience in those areas.
 Consider asking a mix of peers, supervisors, direct reports and clients to sing your praises.
 If you're hoping to highlight a skill you're not using in your current position, reach out to someone you worked with in a former role.